IvannKurchenko/blog-telemetry/blog/1_OPENTELEMETRY.md

 In particular for `ticket-service` case, we are interested about following instrumentation:
 "Akka HTTP", "JDBC", "Elasticsearch Client", "Kafka Producer/Consumer API"

-_Despite the fact that the list of available instrumentation's is pretty long, I strongly encourage you to check if it fits your particular needs._
+_Despite the fact that the list of available instrumentations is pretty long, I strongly encourage you to check if it fits your particular needs._

 ### Export
 OpenTelemetry is designed in a way that instrumentation is abstracted over a backend it exposes metrics to.
 Such an approach allows supporting a variety of exporters, both pull and push based.
 See [Data Collection](https://opentelemetry.io/docs/concepts/data-collection/) page for more details.
-We will consider following exporters in examples: Prometheus, Zipkin and OTPL.
+We will consider the following exporters in examples: Prometheus, Zipkin, and OTPL.

 Talking about APM solutions, there are many services natively supporting OpenTelemetry, such as [Splunk](https://www.splunk.com/en_us/observability/apm-application-performance-monitoring.html), [Datalog](https://docs.datadoghq.com/tracing/setup_overview/open_standards/), etc.

 ### Automatic instrumentation
-OpenTelemetry provides easy way [to plug automatic instrumentation](https://opentelemetry.io/docs/instrumentation/java/automatic/)
+OpenTelemetry provides an easy way [to plug automatic instrumentation](https://opentelemetry.io/docs/instrumentation/java/automatic/)
-Taking into account `sbt` specifics, it is possible to do with following way.
+Taking into account `sbt` specifics, it is possible to implement in the following approach.
 <br>First, add OpenTelemetry dependencies to the project:
 ```scala
 lazy val openTelemetrySpecific = {